rpm-software-management/dnf/doc/api_queries.rst

   .. method:: latest(limit=1)

-    Return a new query that limits the result to ``limit`` highest version of packages per package name and per architecture.
+    Returns a new query that limits the result to ``limit`` highest version of packages per package name and per architecture.
 In case the limit is negative number, it excludes the number of latest versions according to limit.